mohammedterryjack/quran/README.md

 - ✅ search verse of quran against quran
 - ✅ display what features the match was based on
 - ✅ display arabic verse
-- include word-by-word english translation for Quran
-- search verse of quran against sefaria
+- ✅ search verse of quran against sefaria

 ### Deployment (python3 - flask, heroku)
 - ✅ setup a basic flask